4.5. Access-Control-List

 The second solution is feasible only if the list of addresses is small and changes infrequently.
 Assuming a public key is 256bit, 15 whitelisted public keys weigh around 3.8KB.
 If, instead, the list is made of 1,000 or 10,000 elements, the cost for on-chain transaction(s) to store and maintain this list on-chain goes against any reasonable principle of scalability.

-The third solution can be chosen if the number of addresses is extensive, while the number of expected transactions in tokens complying with those rules is relatively infrequent and/or the transactions’ value will be high enough to afford a higher fee than average.
-With this solution, it is enough to store the merkle root on-chain rather than the entire list of addresses, which is very efficient in terms of storage.
-However, each transaction must carry the proof that it is valid, containing the Merkle audit path that proves the whitelisted address is in a leaf of the Merkle tree.
+The third solution is appropriate when the number of addresses is extensive whilst the number of expected transactions in tokens complying with those rules is relatively infrequent, and/or the transactions’ value will be high enough to justify a higher-than-average fee.
+With this solution, it is enough to store the Merkle root on-chain rather than the entire list of addresses, making it very efficient in terms of storage.
+However, each transaction must carry a proof showing that it is valid, containing the Merkle audit path that proves the whitelisted address is in a leaf of the Merkle tree.
 The Merkle audit path is the shortest list of additional nodes in the tree required to compute the root hash for that tree.
-To verify that a leaf node belongs to a tree, it is necessary to only know the direct neighboring leaf node’s hash, if any, and the neighboring parent node hashes directly above the leaf nodes.
+To verify that a leaf node belongs to a tree, it is only necessary to know the direct neighbouring leaf node’s hash, if any, and the neighbouring parent node hashes directly above the leaf nodes.

 However, a Merkle tree of 1 million addresses requires only 20 steps to reach the leaf from the root (15).
 Therefore, a high number of whitelisted addresses is feasible if transactions in that token are not that frequent and all have a relatively high value, for which it is reasonable to pay an above-average fee.